AntonSidaras/FMcontroller/readme.txt

 2 - /etc/Music/bad boys blue - pretty young girl.mp3
 type id: 1

 playlist - find music directories you like, confirm to continue use founded results (y/д) with rememder in file (y+/д+) or not (n/н) and start transmit.
-Also ind music files you like in your music directories by words that you type, confirm to continue use founded results (y/д) with rememder in file (y+/д+) or not (n/н) and start transmit.
+Also find music files you like in your music directories by words that you type, confirm to continue use founded results (y/д) with rememder in file (y+/д+) or not (n/н) and start transmit.
 For example:

 main>playlist bad boys blue